-The Tibet Museum invites you to discover an exceptional collection of Buddhist art in the heart of medieval Gruyeres.
-Gathered with care and respect by Alain Bordier, this collection consists of more than 300 Himalayan works of art whose age is ranging between the 6th and the 18th century.
-The exhibited sculptures, paintings and ritual objects come from Tibet, Nepal, Kashmir, North of India and Burma.
-They represent deities and objects that are visualized during meditation; in everyday life they express qualities laying within the mind, namely devotion and the knowledge about the true nature of mind.
+Assembled with immense care and respect by Alain Bordier, this beautiful collection presents over 300 Himalayan works of art dating from the 6th to the 18th century.
+The sculptures, paintings and ritual objects come from Tibet, Nepal, Kashmir, northern India and Burma.
+They represent gods, deities and objects used for meditation and which express externally the inner qualities that are the devotion and understanding of the very essence of the mind.

 Mr. Bordier's most cherished desire has always been to share his fascination with as many people as possible and especially to preserve and keep together these miraculously preserved objects.
 An immersion into the beauty of art and the discovery of these exquisite objects is attained peacefully within this historic place of religion and its former chapel.

 For Buddhism, sight, hearing, memory and touch are the four sources of liberation; to contemplate these objects within one glance, may it be but an instant, is almost certainly the promise of an inner transformation.
 The beauty shown by the different pieces exhibited will surely contribute to the inner gratification of the visitors, beyond their culture, affiliations and beliefs.

 The Tibetan Museum resides within the ancient chapel of Saint Joseph

 The Tibetan Museum has found its abode within the ancient chapel of Saint Joseph, the chapel of the old Château Saint Germain in Gruyere, which, from the end of the 19th century, served as an institute for deaf and dumb children, run by Catholic nuns.
 They wished to offer these children an access to communication, and, by extension, an opening to the world and to others.